About Us

 Eden Buell

-Eden Buell is a former JEAP Intern who received a Bachelor’s in Science from the University of Michigan-Ann Arbor, and is now a Post-Baccalaureate Trainee with the JEAP Initiative at Chestnut Health Systems' Lighthouse Institute thanks to a Diversity Supplement from the National Institutes of Health.
+Eden Buell is a former JEAP Intern who received a Bachelor’s in Science from the University of Michigan-Ann Arbor, and is now a Post-Baccalaureate Trainee with the JEAP Initiative at Chestnut Health Systems' Lighthouse Institute.
 Eden's passion for working with emerging adults was fueled by her lived experience with substance use disorder and the justice system.
-Eden’s goal is to have a career in research focused on recovery support services, and she has a particular interest in recovery capital, healthcare disparities, stigma, and discrimination.
+Eden’s goal is to have a career in research focused on recovery support services, and she has a particular interest in recovery capital for populations having health challenges.

 Danielle Weedman